uvapl/uva-prog-physics/10 Workshops/20 Week 3/10 Introduction.md

 # Welcome again!

-This *Python Practice* section will kick off your 5th day of Python programming.
+This workshop will kick off your 5th day of Python programming.
 Today, you'll learn about everything about functions!

 ## Preparation